Find a Community

 This legal document is one of the most important to have should your loved one pass away.
 It indicates who receives their assets, including real estate, savings, and perhaps even household items with monetary value or sentimental significance.

-Although seventy percent of Americans don’t have a will, helping your loved one draw one up can reduce fights or hassles over cash and property, and can also prevent having money left in probate until the court decides who should receive it.
+Although 70% of Americans don’t have a will, helping your loved one draw one up can reduce fights or hassles over cash and property, and can also prevent having money left in probate until the court decides who should receive it.

 Store the will in a fireproof safe with digital copies in a secure location.